 - Caused you harm as a result of that failure; and

 - Caused you to incur damages because of the harm.

 The standard of care for medical negligence in Florida is the level of care that a similarly qualified medical professional would consider acceptable under similar circumstances.
 Expert testimony, as well as the duration of your patient-physician relationship, will help determine the applicable standard of care in your case.

 Many medical malpractice claims may involve more than one health care provider.
 For example, the physician who treated you as well as the hospital may be liable for your injuries.
 You can pursue a medical malpractice claim against multiple providers.
 Under Florida law, you can hold each party liable for its percentage of fault and recover damages accordingly.

-At Frankl & Kominsky, we are dedicated to providing South Florida victims of medical mistakes with the representation they need to seek damages for their injuries.
-Our injury attorneys are diligent negotiators and trial advocates who can pursue your claim inside and outside the courtroom.
-We will work with experts and other medical professionals in the field to establish your case and aggressively assert your rights.
+At Frankl & Kominsky, we are available to provide South Florida victims of medical mistakes with the representation they may need to try to seek damages for their injuries.
+Our injury attorneys are diligent negotiators and trial advocates who will try to pursue your claim inside and outside the courtroom.
+If necessary, we can work with experts and other medical professionals in the field to try to establish your case and aggressively assert your rights.
 We serve clients in Boca Raton, Lake Worth, and Deerfield Beach, among other Florida locations.
-Call us today at (855) 800-8000 to schedule a free consultation, or you can contact us online.
+Call us today at (561) 354-6184 to schedule a free consultation, or you can contact us online.
 We are fluent in Spanish and Creole.